 Managers and employees are trained in risk assessment so that they can recognize early signs of physical or psychological stress at work and take counter measures.

 All employees who have missed more than six weeks of work due to illness in the past 12 months are offered an occupational reintegration program.
 An open discussion takes place covering any needs the employee has for reintegration into their job and what can be done to avoid future absences.

-An external company physician is regularly available on-site as a contact person.
-In addition to required medical examinations (e.g. for forklift drivers or childcare employees) a variety of voluntary preventative services are offered: health protection for travel to regions with special climate-related conditions, computer monitor vision assistance, as well as employee vaccinations can all be discussed and treated during working hours.
+An external company physician is regularly available to us on-site as a contact person.
+In addition to required medical examinations for certain occupational groups, a variety of voluntary preventative services are offered: health protection for travel to regions with special climate-related conditions (n.a. in 2020 due to the Corona pandemic), computer monitor vision assistance, as well as employee vaccinations can all be discussed and treated during working hours.

-Nevertheless, if health issues arise, employees, managers, the company physician and the personnel department work together to find constructive solutions and to remedy the causes and symptoms.
+Nevertheless, if health issues arise, employees, the manager involved, the company physician and the personnel department work together to find constructive solutions and to address the causes and symptoms.

 VAUDE keeps a digital record of accidents.
 Each injury or accident that occurred during working hours or on the way to work is documented here.
 These are evaluated annually by the Occupational Safety Committee and measures for prevention are defined.